ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 Unfortunately, for customizing the UI loading assets from USB we need to copy all the icons used by system into assets/xmb/monochrome/png from their original path ( /usr/share/retroarch-assets ).
 That can be done with a SSH terminal.

-A way to build a folder with assets to load from USB is being developed in https://github.com/ChokoGroup/RetroArch-Playlists-with-Thumbnails but there is no estimated date for release.
+A way to build a folder with assets to load from USB is stored in 'Playlists by Genre with Thumbnails', but it's still very incomplete.
 It is a very slow process to build extensive playlists with games that run well in the CHA.